pyinat/pyinaturalist/docs/user_guide/advanced.md

 3. Pass that access token to any API request function that uses it

 ### Creating an Application
-:::{admonition} Why do I need to create an application?
+:::{dropdown} Why do I need to create an application?
-:class: toggle, tip
+:icon: info

 iNaturalist uses OAuth2, which provides several different methods (or "flows") to access the site.
 For example, on the [login page](https://www.inaturalist.org/login), you have the option of logging